No. 15 Florida falls to UConn 62-59 on the road

 BIG PICTURE

 The loss ends a rough seven days for the Gators.
-Florida was No. 6 coming into the season but lost to Florida State a week ago and beat Towson by just six points on Thursday.
-The Gators offense came into the game averaging just 63.7 points per game, while giving up 60.7.
+Florida was No. 6 in the Top 25 poll coming into the season but lost to Florida State a week ago and beat Towson by just six points on Thursday.
+The Gators came into the game averaging just 63.7 points per game, while giving up 60.7.

-UConn: Highly touted freshman guard James Bouknight has finished serving his three-game suspension following his arrest on charges including evading police in a September car accident.
+UConn: This was UConn’s first win against a ranked team at home since February 2016.
+Highly touted freshman guard James Bouknight has finished serving his three-game suspension following his arrest on charges including evading police in a September car accident.
 Bouknight, who is due in court on Monday, is expected to suit up for the Huskies in this week’s Charleston Classic, where it’s possible the Huskies could again face either Saint Joseph’s or Florida, depending on how the early rounds pan out.

 UP NEXT